Who Is This Credit Card Best For?

 - Concierge for booking event tickets, travel, and other services

 Citibank ranked 6th out of 11 national credit card companies scored by J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study.
-Citi’s mobile app fared worse, ranking below average in a comparable study for card apps.
+Power’s 2020 U.S. Credit Card Satisfaction Study.
+The bank received a below average score.

 Cardholders can view a free FICO score online or in the Citi app and can track and redeem miles through the American Airlines app.
 Customer service is available by phone 24/7 or you can send a chat message through a secure online portal, according to a Citibank spokesperson.